-DPI Fisheries, a Branch of NSW DPI, is responsible for the Fisheries Management Act 1994 and the Marine Estate Management Act 2014.
-The primary objective of the Fisheries branch expectations relating to both economic growth and careful stewardship of our aquatic resources.
-The Branch leads fisheries industry development through research, policy and regulatory compliance to foster sustainable and economic commercial, recreational and aboriginal fishing and aquaculture.
-The Branch manages the protection of key fish habitats, threatened species and oversees fish stock conservation.
+The Fisheries Branch is responsible for administration of the Fisheries Management Act 1994 and the Marine Estate Management Act 2014.
+The primary objective of the Fisheries branch is to deliver on expectations relating to both economic growth and careful stewardship of our aquatic resources.
+The Branch leads NSW fisheries and aquaculture industry management, development and conservation through research, policy and regulatory compliance to foster sustainable and economically viable commercial, recreational and aboriginal fishing and aquaculture sectors.
+The Branch manages the protection of key fish habitats and marine biodiversity, threatened species, oversees fish stock conservation.